Lil-Strudel/.dotfiles/.github/README.md

-# arch-install
+# .dotfiles

-Guide to install arch the way I like it
+Here are my dotfiles!

+If you would like to setup your linux env just like mine, here's how you can do that!

 Steps:
 Install arch using archinstall